NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 #### Output Tips and Tricks

 Above, we outputted the full 2d data slice at every 0.6 time units, resulting in a 69MB file.
-This is not too bad but you can imagine how big the output file would get if we were doing a 3d simulation, or even a larger 2d simulation &mdash; one can easily generate gigabytes of files, which is not only wasteful but is also slow.
+This is not large but you can imagine how big the output file would get if we were doing a 3d simulation, or even a larger 2d simulation &mdash; one can easily generate gigabytes of files, which is not only wasteful but is also slow.
 Instead, it is possible to output more efficiently if you know what you want to look at.

 To create the movie above, all we really need are the *images* corresponding to each time.
 Images can be stored much more efficiently than raw arrays of numbers &mdash; to exploit this fact, Meep allows you to output PNG images instead of HDF5 files.
-In particular, instead of `output-efield-z` as above, we can use `mp.output_png(mp.Ez, "-Zc dkbluered")`, where Ez is the component to output and the `"-Zc` `dkbluered"` are options for `h5topng` of [h5utils](https://github.com/stevengj/h5utils/blob/master/README.md) which is the program that is actually used to create the image files.
+In particular, instead of `output_efield_z` as above, we can use `mp.output_png(mp.Ez, "-Zc dkbluered")`, where Ez is the component to output and the `"-Zc` `dkbluered"` are options for `h5topng` of [h5utils](https://github.com/stevengj/h5utils/blob/master/README.md) which is the program that is actually used to create the image files.
 That is:

 ```py
 sim.run(mp.at_every(0.6 , mp.output_png(mp.Ez, "-Zc dkbluered")), until=200)
 ```

 will output a PNG file file every 0.6 time units, which can then be combined with `convert` as above to create a movie.
 The movie will be similar to the one before, but not identical because of how the color scale is determined.
 Before, we used the `-R` option to make h5topng use a uniform color scale for all images, based on the minimum/maximum field values over <i>all</i> time steps.
-That is not possible, here, because we output an image before knowing the field values at future time steps.
+That is not possible because we output an image before knowing the field values at future time steps.
 Thus, what `output_png` does is to set its color scale based on the minimum/maximum field values from all *past* times &mdash; therefore, the color scale will slowly "ramp up" as the source turns on.

-The above command outputs zillions of `.png` files, and it is somewhat annoying to have them clutter up our working directory.
+The above command outputs zillions of PNG files, and it is somewhat annoying to have them clutter up our working directory.
 Instead, we can add the following command before `run`:

 ```py
 sim.use_output_directory()